scottnonnenberg/blog/pages/posts/2016-03-10-star-wars-cards.md

 ![Luke and Vader](https://static.sinap.ps/blog/2016/03_mar/star_wars/cards.jpg)

 It might surprise you to hear that I was obsessed with Star Wars when I was young.
-But it’ll probably surprise you more that in 2015 I delved into the world of Ebay collectibles and rebuilt my collection of [*Star Wars: Customizable Card Game (SW:CCG)*](https://en.wikipedia.org/wiki/Star_Wars_Customizable_Card_Game) cards.
-Especially since the game hasn’t been in print since 2001!
+But it'll probably surprise you more that in 2015 I delved into the world of Ebay collectibles and rebuilt my collection of [*Star Wars: Customizable Card Game (SW:CCG)*](https://en.wikipedia.org/wiki/Star_Wars_Customizable_Card_Game) cards.
+Especially since the game hasn't been in print since 2001!

 <div class='fold'></div>